ttamayo/CS205_Redfield/README.md

 **Figure:** Scaling of matrix-matrix multiplication using multiple threads.
 Though not very close to the ideal curve, generally, adding more threads led to better scaling.

-Above are performance plots from testing out various matrix sizes with different number of threads.
-Generally, we note that a greater number of threads led to faster runtimes and better scaling.
-However, simply adding more threads does not lead to favorable performance due to overheads.
-Thus, one should check that the matrix size is large enough such that the use of more threads is effective.
+Generally, we noted that using a greater number of threads led to faster runtimes and better scaling.
+However, simply adding more threads did not lead to favorable performance due to overheads.
+Therefore, one must check that the matrix size is large enough such that the use of more threads is effective.

-For a more thorough investigation, we decided to take the matrix-matrix multiplication implementation above and run a single iteration of the Lindblad term (recall that this is the second term of the Redfield equations that involve many matrix operations), which was shown to be the bottleneck of the overall computation.
+For a more thorough investigation, we decided to take the OpenMP directives from the single matrix-matrix multiplication implementation and run a single iteration of the Lindblad term (again, recall that this is the second term of the Redfield equations that involve many matrix operations).
 This single iteration still involved 15*N^3 matrix-matrix multiplication operations, and we hoped to observe significant speedups using OpenMP and blocking.

 <center>
 <img src="Graphics/runtimes_singleLindblad.png" width="400">